Having a Visa

 Procedure for CWRU Sponsored Students

-You must submit a complete DS-2019 extension request 3-4 weeks (sooner is always better) before your program completion date, as listed on your DS-2019.
+You must submit a complete DS-2019 extension request through TerraDotta no earlier than the semester that your I-20 will expire.
+Plan to submit your complete request at least 3-4 weeks (sooner is always better!) before your program completion date as listed on your current DS-2019.

 As part of this process, you'll be asked to identify your advisor, who will then be contacted by ISS to provide additional information about your extension request.
 Undergraduate students should list their Dean in Undergraduate Studies.
 Graduate students should list their academic advisor.